An illustration of a building and large battery

 In this context, there are a series of threshold questions that a proponent considering this, or a similar, business model may wish to consider in the early stages of their project.

 The price the community battery pays the local distributor can affect both its profitability and how it is used at different times.
-Recent and proposed changes to the National Electricity Rules 7 for integrating storage and distributed energy resources (DER) into the National Electricity Market (NEM) mean the local distributor can in the future charge both transmission and distribution network use of system costs for a participant's gross consumed and sent out energy over relevant intervals.
+Recent and proposed changes to the National Electricity Rules 7 for integrating storage and consumer energy resources (CER) into the National Electricity Market (NEM) mean the local distributor can in the future charge both transmission and distribution network use of system costs for a participant's gross consumed and sent out energy over relevant intervals.
 This means both the community battery and its customers may need to pay network costs as energy leaves a customer, enters the battery, exits the battery and arrives back at a customer.
 The distributor’s tariff structures and levels, including the time of day and form of its charges (that is, energy kWh or maximum import or export demand) may need to be considered in the Proponent’s commercial analysis (e.g. customer pricing, customer demand and battery asset payback period).
 There is no regulatory mechanism for exemption from network tariffs.
 In limited circumstances the local distributor is:

 1. permitted to develop a bespoke tariff offering or ‘individually calculated tariff’ but this would still require Australian Energy Regulator (AER) approval in its annual tariff proposal